This IS the Meditation

 • When you feel stressed or out of balance you stop, drop and sit.

-When this practice becomes a part of who we are and what we do, the benefits we experience are endless.
-Ask someone you know who has an established practice what benefits they have received and see them light up.
-Meditation teacher, Craig Hamilton, when asked what meditation has taught him, says: “I’ve learned to free fall backward, unknowing and without fear, through my day-to-day life.
+When this practice becomes part of who we are, the benefits are endless.
+Ask someone with an established practice what they've gained and watch them light up.
+Meditation teacher Craig Hamilton says: "I've learned to free fall backward, unknowing and without fear, through my day-to-day life."

-“To know the self, we must go beyond the mind,” is a common Eastern mystical teaching.
-After a meditation practice we can see our thoughts and emotions for what they are.
-We can choose to plug into them or let them go.
-We can choose to engage or disengage.
-We can choose to intentionally create and direct our mind and thoughts to that which is life- enhancing, or get swept away into old and outdated thoughts, beliefs and emotional patterns that keep us stuck.
+"To know the self, we must go beyond the mind," teaches Eastern mysticism.
+After meditation, we see our thoughts and emotions more clearly.
+We can choose to engage with them or let them go.
+We can intentionally direct our mind toward life-enhancing thoughts, or get swept into old patterns that keep us stuck.

-Now, pick the best time where you know you will be undisturbed.
-This may mean making an effort to carve out time in your busy schedule or get up earlier, put the kids to bed earlier and ask the people you live with to support you, or all of the above.
+Now, choose a time when you'll be undisturbed.
+This might mean carving out time in your schedule, waking earlier, adjusting bedtimes, or asking for support from those you live with.
 Set up a quiet, comfortable space.
 Commit to your chosen time and give it a whirl.